digiscot/digiscot-website/pages/evolution/digital-pioneers/lifelink.md

 **Jacqui:** We have three focus areas:

-1. To finalise our plans to deliver video conferencing counselling
+1. To finalise our plans to deliver video conferencing counselling<br>

-2. Over the next 12 months, upskill 60 individuals on the use of IT (Office 365, SharePoint, Windows 7/ Office 2010 video conferencing, demystifying the web, cyber resilience etc.)
+2. Over the next 12 months, upskill 60 individuals on the use of IT (Office 365, SharePoint, Windows 7/ Office 2010 video conferencing, demystifying the web, cyber resilience etc.)<br>

 3. Undertake focussed client research to explore the range of digital services that would meet the needs of our clients in the future.